tsuereth/glog/content/post/2019/01/04_bandersnatch.md

 Narratively, and here be spoilers:

-{{% spoiler %}}Bandersnatch isn't just about selecting a path through the story -- the choice-making mechanic is intrinsically part of the story, itself.
-The point at which Stefan starts to believe he's being "controlled" by an outside force felt like a <game:BioShock> twist moment to me; I'm absolutely tickled by how my agency was integrated <i>into</i> the story itself.
+>!Bandersnatch isn't just about selecting a path through the story -- the choice-making mechanic is intrinsically part of the story, itself.
+The point at which Stefan starts to believe he's being "controlled" by an outside force felt like a <game:BioShock> twist moment to me; I'm absolutely tickled by how my agency was integrated <i>into</i> the story itself.!<

-And like the best <i>Black Mirror</i> episodes, Bandersnatch revels in its misleads.
+>!And like the best <i>Black Mirror</i> episodes, Bandersnatch revels in its misleads.
 Early choices set the story up as though your choices are trivial, or meaningless; and Stefan's realization supports the idea that you, the player, are "being played" by Bandersnatch's writers.
-This set-up makes the effects of later choices feel all-the-more <i>dramatic</i>.
+This set-up makes the effects of later choices feel all-the-more <i>dramatic</i>.!<

-The pair of "Netflix choice" endings felt a little overly silly, but I can't really disparage them for having some fun with themselves.{{% /spoiler %}}
+>!The pair of "Netflix choice" endings felt a little overly silly, but I can't really disparage them for having some fun with themselves.!<

 Mechanically, Bandersnatch has some room for improvement, but also gets some things surprisingly <i>right</i>.
 Specifically, regarding how you can find and view alternate paths/endings.